This is a question we hear quite often: “In my Delaware LLC, what’s the difference between a member, a manager, and a managing member?”

 Related to this question, people also ask, “Do the members own the company?”
 “Do the members run the company?”
 “Is my LLC going to be member-managed or manager-managed?”

-A Member, by definition, is an owner of an LLC with a vested interest in the company.
-Members can be natural people or entities from anywhere in the world.
-Typically, the rights and responsibilities of members are listed and explained in the LLC’s Operating Agreement.
+A member, by definition, is an owner of an LLC with a vested interest in the company.
+Members can be people or entities from anywhere in the world.
+Typically, the rights and responsibilities of members are listed and explained in the LLC’s operating agreement.
 It is not required that all members have the same rights.
-The Operating Agreement may spell out different rights for specific members if this is desired.
+The operating agreement may spell out different rights for specific members if this is desired.

 A member may also be a manager, but members can run the company on their own, without a manager.
-When a member is also a manager, he is usually referred to as a “Managing Member”.
+As for managing member vs member classifications…when a member is also a manager, he is usually referred to as a “managing member.”

 Members of a Delaware LLC don’t own stock, like corporate shareholders.
 Members usually split the company into percentages of ownership, or membership units.
 Members are typically issued membership certificates rather than stock certificates which indicate the percentage owned, or the number of membership units they own.

-If you are considering forming a Delaware LLC and have further questions about the role and responsibilities of members you can call, live chat or email Harvard Business Services and speak with a specialist on these matters.
+If you are considering forming a Delaware LLC and have further questions about the role and responsibilities of members you can call (800-345-2677), live chat, or email Harvard Business Services and speak with a specialist on these matters.